Join Us In:

 Joe will be seeking 1-2 participants in his clinics.
 Each clinic is 60 minutes.

-Topic #1 - Traditional Rein handling for Carriage Driving
+Topic #1 - Traditional Rein Handling for Carriage Driving

 Traditional rein handling is holding both reins in your left hand and only assisting with your right hand.